UseUser123321/bloxscrosoft/README.md

 Once installed, Bloxcrosoft is added to your Start Menu, where you can access the menu and reconfigure your preferences if needed.

 ## When will this be ready?
-Soon, when the repo is indexed i will start modifying.
+~~Soon, when the repo is indexed i will start modifying.~~ Very soon, it is in active development.

 ## Features